- The Basics

 Yes!
 GovLoop provides a range of training opportunities for folks in government.

 - We host over 30+ free online trainings a year.
 You can find upcoming and archived trainings at our training page.
 Last year, over 20,000+ government individuals took our free training.
-Some of our trainings offer CPEs as part of them.
+Some of our trainings offer CPEs upon completion.

 - We also help government agencies with developing innovative training approaches from converting in-person trainings to online, social learning approaches, and virtual conferences.
 Download our Virtual Learning Toolkit and/or contact Andrew Krzmarzick for more information.